Anchor text is an integral part of any SEO strategy.

 However, Google quickly discovered that this was highly susceptible to manipulation.

-In past, to ensure a web page appears as a top result for a search, people can create multiple links to the page with their focus keyword as the anchor.
+In the past, to ensure a web page appears as a top result for a search, people could create multiple links to the page with their focus keyword as the anchor.

 Some funny examples of “Google Bombing” came about because of this—where SEOs would purposely link to unrelated pages with anchor text to show Google how easy it was to control the rankings.